huang-julien/vueday-server-components/slides.md

 Slots !

-This was something that was not possible on the initial implementation of Nuxtislands.
 You can now pass down slots from your client component to an island.
 BTW Since a slot is rendered by the parent component and if the parent component is interactive you're slot will also be interactive within the server component